 New Haven Folk also started presenting concerts one Friday per month.
 In 2002, the festival became a 3-day festival, with a Friday night Grassy Hill Song Circle to honor Tom Neff, an early founder and supporter, followed by an all-day festival on Saturday and a Sunday informal song circle.
 In 2013, the festival transitioned to a Saturday-only event; the Grassy Hill Song Circle was incorporated into the festival, and became a showcase for emerging artists.
 The annual Festival and Green Expo were ticketed until 2012, at which point, it became a free event (by donation only).
 CT Folk is fortunate to be able to continue bringing the Festival and Green Expo to our widening community, thanks to the generosity of Tom Neff, our major benefactor, as well as that of our sponsors, and through donations from folks like you.

 Coleen Campbell spearheaded and directed the Green Expo component of the festival, beginning in 2005, and eventually, the festival itself.
-Nicole Heriot-Mikula took over as Festival Director in 2016.
+Nicole Heriot-Mikula joined the CT Folk family as Festival Director in 2016.